Updated:

 allowances if reductions are 20%)

-- a windfall tax shall be introduced for nuclear power.
+- A windfall tax shall be introduced for nuclear power.

 The tax shall be equal to the extra revenue that the nuclear power